 The picture is made from a very near distance, almost at point blank range, capturing them while both of them are immersed into these very difficult moments previous to a combat in which these civil fighters belonging to the most various occupation scopes are going to face professional troops of the Spanish Army of Africa, featuring a lot of years of experience in combat, great prowess in the handling of firearms and bayonet, and commanded by military officers toughened in a lot of battles during the Rif Campaigns in Morocco since the beginning of twenties.

-is aware of the proximity of death and is highly impressed on seeing voluntary civilian men ready to die for their beliefs fighting against professional troops, so she has been making her way through the militiamen, making pictures with her 2 1/4 x 2 1/4 square inches medium format Rolleiflex Old Standard with a non coated Carl Zeiss Jena Tessar 7,5 cm f/3.5 lens to different militiamen till reaching this point, where she captures the two militiamen appearing in this meaningful image.
+The Hungarian photojournalist is aware of the proximity of death and is highly impressed on seeing voluntary civilian men ready to die for their beliefs fighting against professional troops, so he has been making her way through the militiamen, making pictures with her Leica II (Model D) rangefinder camera to different militiamen till reaching this point, where he captures the two militiamen appearing in this meaningful image.

 This photograph appears in the book The Spanish People´s Fight for Liberty.
 A. Ramos Oliveira.
 The Press Department of the Spanish Embassy.
 London.
 1937, without indicating either the name of the phootgrapher who got it or the location where it was taken.

 It´s very apparently discerned that these instants have outstanding importance to Robert Capa, who is utterly concentrated on getting the pictures, very interested in capturing with her camera what is happening and who has managed to approach up to practically under the speaker (whose left foot and part of his left trousers can be seen on the image right half, together with what seems to be a very big cask on which the anarchist chief has helped up to address his speech to the militiamen).